Pulnovo Medical

 Series C in 2023

-Kapiva is a producer of Ayurvedic nutrition products aimed at enhancing the health and lifestyle of consumers.
-The company offers over 200 GMP certified products, including ghee, honey, juices, teas, oils, and plant protein powders, all designed to provide effective remedies for various ailments.
-Named after the three doshas of Ayurveda—Kapha, Pitta, and Vata—Kapiva emphasizes the use of high-quality herbal extracts, meticulously sourced to ensure optimal results.
-Each product is developed and tested by a team of over 70 doctors and scientists, reflecting a commitment to safety and efficacy in natural health solutions.
+Kapiva is a producer of ayurvedic nutrition products aimed at enhancing the health and lifestyle of consumers.
+The company offers a diverse range of over 200 GMP certified products, including ghee, honey, juices, teas, oils, and plant protein powders.
+Each product is formulated with the right herbs and dosages to address various health concerns effectively.
+Kapiva emphasizes the use of high-quality herbal extracts, sourced meticulously to ensure optimal results for consumers.
+The development and testing of these products are conducted by a dedicated team of over 70 doctors and scientists, ensuring their safety and efficacy.
+Through its commitment to providing natural and authentic nutritional solutions, Kapiva seeks to improve the well-being of its customers and their families.

 Edge Medical Robotics